syncfusion-content/javascript-docs/js/PdfViewer/Overview.md

 * Supports uploading PDF document into the server as byte array or as stream and supports displaying the same in the client.

-* Supports for viewing password protected/encrypted PDF documents.
+* Supports viewing password protected/encrypted PDF documents.

 * Supports customizing the default toolbar or creation of a toolbar as per the application requirements.